Robert Moffat (missionary): Translating and printing the Bible

 One of Moffat's foremost efforts in his missionary work was spreading the word of the Gospel among the native peoples in southern Africa.
-To accomplish this feat he had to learn the Sechuana language language, involving several years of study with the help of various translators.
-As a translator Moffat was an admirer of Johannes van der Kemp (1747-1811) (Note: Moffat wrote at length about Johannes van der Kemp in his 1842 publication, Missionary Labours and Scenes in Southern Africa, covering van der Kemp's twelve years in South Africa.), who was gifted in his ability to learn and translate African languages, and one of the first of three pioneers of the London Missionary Society in southern Africa who learned and translated native languages.
+To accomplish this feat he had to learn the Sechuana language, involving several years of study with the help of various translators.
+As a translator Moffat was an admirer of Johannes van der Kemp (1747-1811), (Note: Moffat wrote at length about Johannes van der Kemp in his 1842 publication, Missionary Labours and Scenes in Southern Africa, covering van der Kemp's twelve years in South Africa.) who was gifted in his ability to learn and translate African languages, and one of the first of three pioneers of the London Missionary Society in southern Africa who learned and translated native languages.

 Among Moffat's first such efforts were the translation of the Westminster Catechism, small portions of Scripture and many hymns of the Reformation, which were prepared and sent to Cape Town in 1825, but to Moffat's disappointment, they were mistakenly sent to England after they had been printed.
 Moffat also wrote the first Christian hymn in Sechwana.
 By 1829 Moffat had translated his first book of the Bible, the Gospel of Luke, into the Sechuana language.
 At this time, however, he was also spending much of his time constructing a roof on a very large church structure, and with little free time on his hands, he was finally able to complete the translation.